xarop/modern-wp-theme/README.md

 1. Create a new Twig template in `templates/blocks/`
 2. Register the block in `functions.php`
 3. Create ACF fields for the block
-4. Style the block using Tailwind classes and/or SASS
+4. Style the block using Pico CSS classes and/or SASS